Why sleep is the most important part of my training schedule

-Hands up, who sacrifices hours of sleep for hours or training?
+Hands up, who sacrifices hours of sleep for hours of training?
 I know the triathletes out there definitely do.
-Even though we are well aware that sleep is the most valuable part of our training, we all seem to set our alarms for ridiculous o’clock in the morning to get those important minutes (or hours) of training in before work.
-I know for a fact that many cyclists out there get up at silly o’clock on a Saturday morning to make it to that club ride.
+Even though we are well aware that sleep is the most valuable part of our training schedule, we all seem to set our alarms for ridiculous o’clock in the morning to get those important minutes (or hours) of training in before work.
+This isn’t exclusive to runners, triathletes or any discipline and I know for a fact that many cyclists out there get up at silly o’clock on a Saturday morning to make it to that club ride.

-It is a fact that without adequate rest, athletes just cannot perform at their best.
-Due to the demands an athlete or person in training places on his or her body, more rest is not only recommended, but can contribute to stronger performances in training and on race day.
-Results showed that after four hours of sleep per night, athletes metabolized glucose less efficiently.
-In addition, levels of the stress hormone cortisol were also higher during periods of sleep deprivation.
-So, it is 100% certain: if you are cutting out the most valuable component of your training, you will not perform at your best.
+Without adequate rest, athletes just cannot perform at their best.
+Fact.
+Due to the demands that training places the body, more rest is not only recommended, but can contribute to stronger performances in training and on race day.
+Results showed that after four hours of sleep per night, athletes metabolised glucose less efficiently.
+In addition, levels of the stress hormone, cortisol, were also higher during periods of sleep deprivation.
+So, if you are cutting out the most valuable component of your training, you will not perform at your best.
 Simple.

 Who struggles to go to bed early the night before a race?

 Whether it’s a 5k, marathon or Ironman, pre-race insomnia is a very common issue.
 Even the pros get nervous and have difficulty sleeping the night before a race.
 The added stress of traveling to a race or sleeping in a hotel can also rock your sleeping pattern.

 However, I can assure you that one sleepless night before your marathon won’t affect your performance, if you’ve been able to get good sleep the week leading up to the race.
 In fact, the pre-race adrenaline rush will help you feel alert and ready-to-go for your race.
 Many racers have set personal bests despite pre-race insomnia.

 So, let’s try and sleep more and sleep better during periods of heavy training and before race day.
 Here is how: